How the game works.

 Two complete lines on the same board.

-Every tile on the board marked.
+Every square on the board marked.

 Same board, or every board different.